Pike River Mine: 2010 mine disaster

 On 19 November 2010, an explosion in the mine left 29 people dead 2200 m from the mine's entrance.
 The mine is around 160 m below ground, but is primarily accessed horizontally as it lies under the Paparoa Range.
 Two miners more than 1000 m from the mine entrance received moderate injuries after being knocked over by the blast.
 It was predicted it could be several days before the mine was safe enough for rescue workers to enter, as the gases inside were feared to still be explosive.
 When a borehole was drilled into the area where the miners were thought to be, a level of 95% methane gas was found with the remainder primarily carbon monoxide and it appeared there was little chance of finding any of the miners alive.
 Although families had held out hope that some of the miners may have survived, it was believed by the rescue team that all had been killed by the initial explosion.
 The mine had not collapsed and air was blowing freely throughout the tunnels indicating that there were no obstructions to survivors leaving the mine or indicating their presence by tapping on pipes or calling for help.

-At 2:37 PM NZDT on 24 November, a second explosion occurred, which was so severe that later that afternoon Peter Whittall (CEO of Pike River Coal Ltd) announced that it was extremely unlikely that any of the miners were still alive, as the magnitude of the second explosion and the high levels of toxic gases were too great for anyone to be able to survive.
+At 2:37 PM NZDT on 24 November, a second explosion occurred, which was so severe that later that afternoon Peter Whittall (CEO of Pike River Coal) announced that it was extremely unlikely that any of the miners were still alive, as the magnitude of the second explosion and the high levels of toxic gases were too great for anyone to be able to survive.

 A third explosion occurred at 3:39 PM 26 November; it appeared to be smaller than the first two.
 On Sunday, 28 November at 1:55 PM NZDT, a fourth explosion occurred.
 Flames and smoke poured out of the mine causing nearby scrub to catch fire.
 Whittall stated there was now a coal fire burning in the mine rather than a gas fire.
 It is unknown at this time if the actual coal seam is on fire or if it is "rubbish" coal that has been dislodged from previous explosions.

 A mine expert theorised that a blast furnace level of heat could have occurred within the mine, reaching over 1200 °C.

 A collapse of any part of the mine was however considered unlikely because of the strength of the construction.

 On 10 November 2011 charges were laid against 3 parties in the Greymouth District Court.
 The charges relate to alleged Health & Safety failings at the mine.
 At the time of writing the parties against whom the charges have been laid have been withheld.

 In December 2012, Prime Minister John Key said he would apologise in person to the families of the deceased, for the Government's weak regulations and inadequate inspection regime.
 The Minister of Labour Kate Wilkinson resigned her portfolio on 5 November 2012 following the Royal Commission's criticism of her department.